masasam/dotfiles/README.md

 Since the arch linux package list that was installed at will be backed up to Dropbox,

-after that you can recover the arch linux environment with.
+you can recover the arch linux environment with.

     make recover